klaviyo/klaviyo-android-sdk/README.md

 </service>
 ```
 Additionally, update your launcher activity to retrieve the _current_ device token on startup
-and register it with Klaviyo Push SDK.
+and register it with Klaviyo SDK.
 To track notifications opened from the system tray
 (i.e. received while the app is backgrounded) pass the `Intent` to KlaviyoPushService.
 ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {